October 2022 Newsletter

 Recent trip report - Frankfurt

 I went to Frankfurt for two reasons.
-The first was a business conference where I need to see if I could pick up some new contacts for work and then secondly it seemed rude not to take in the aforementioned skyline to see what I could do with it.
+The first was a business conference where I needed to see if I could pick up some new contacts for work, and then, secondly, it seemed rude not to take in the aforementioned skyline to see what I could do with it.

-The old town and the cathedral are certainly worth a visit should you find yourself going to Frankfurt.
-The cathedral has a paid entry tower that you can go up and get some stupendous 360° across the cityscape.
+The old town and the cathedral are certainly worth a visit, should you find yourself going to Frankfurt.
+The cathedral has a paid entry tower that you can go up and get some stupendous 360° views across the cityscape.
 So definitely think about that if you go.

-The saving grace for me was once you got away from the station it seemed to melt away which made things that much more pleasant but you were still aware of it.
+The saving grace for me was that once you got away from the station, it seemed to melt away, which made things that much more pleasant, but you were still aware of it.

 From my own headspace what I always have to think about is my personal safety and at times I have to say it didn’t feel safe.
 So I’m glad that I was able to get what I did during my week here.